A Heteroscedastic Accelerated Failure Time Model for Survival Analysis: Application to a Colon Cancer Study

-Figure~\ref{fig:cphsurv} displays the estimated survival curves for all three models for several randomly selected subjects.
-Due to the high proportion of censored observations, the semi-parametric CPH model does not produce estimates for the upper survival quantiles.
-Indeed the CPH model truncates more than half of the predicted survival curves above 40\% survival.
+Figures~\ref{fig:cphsurv}(a-c) display the estimated survival curves for the CPH, AFT, and HAFT models for three randomly selected subjects.
+All models are in close agreement with each other at the lower tail of the conditional survival distribution, where the data is most informative.
+However, due to the high proportion of censored observations, the CPH model truncates more than half the estimated conditional survival curves below 50\% survival (Figure~\ref{fig:cphsurv}d).

+As expected, the QR estimators of \citeauthor{portnoy03} and \citeauthor{peng.huang08} are undefined in the upper tail.
+However, in this heavy-censoring scenario the limitations were particularly severe: the maximum quantile estimates available were 44\% and 41\% for the \citeauthor{portnoy03} and \citeauthor{peng.huang08} methods, respectively, for a model with only the marginal treatment effect \tt{rx}, and only 16\% and 14\%, respectively, for a model with only the main covariate effects.
+As the semiparametric CPH and QR models were thus deemed ill-suited to estimate conditional quantiles for this particular dataset, we focus on the parametric AFT and HAFT models for the remainder of the analysis.